chaneyn/ESDA_CEE506/README.md

 ## Fall 2021

 ## Course Information
-Lectures are on Tuesdays and Thursdays from 3:30 PM - 4:45 PM.
+Lectures are on Tuesdays and Thursdays from 8:30 AM - 9:45 AM.
 The course website is on GitHub (https://github.com/chaneyn/CEE690-02).
 Class announcements will be made via Sakai (CEE690.02.F21).

 ### Instructor
 Professor Nathaniel W. Chaney (Nate)